 Once evaluations are complete, and rosters determined, players and families will be contacted by the Team Staff within 48 hours of the final tryout session.
-Please ensure that the contact information provided on the Registration Form is accurate.
+Please ensure that the contact information provided on the Registration Forms are correct.

 The club philosophy is to use chronological age (birth year) as a starting point for player assessment; thereafter, we are guided by developmental age, which refers to the child’s stage of physical, mental, emotional and intellectual maturity.
 Additionally, there is consideration for training age (experience with multiple sports) and sport training age (years spent in soccer).